UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 so that we can confirm that your installation was successful.
 Details on where to submit will be provided later.

-> Note that in general you should be careful running scripts unless they come from a trusted source as in this case (just like how you should be careful when downloading and installing programs on your computer).
+> **Note:** In general you should be careful running scripts unless they come from a trusted source as in this case (just like how you should be careful when downloading and installing programs on your computer).

 ## Attributions